 • SharePoint lists have structured columns, relationships, and lookups, making data manipulation easier.

-• SharePoint folders store metadata, but accessing and modifying it from Power Apps requires additional effort.
+• SharePoint document libraries store metadata, and filtering by custom metadata columns is delegable, but accessing and modifying it from Power Apps requires additional effort.

 When to Use SharePoint Lists vs. Folders in Power Apps